pltsc18/head-single-sensor-pipeline/README.md

 - Matlab 2020b (or more recent)
 - Python 3.9 (or more recent)
 - A Python IDE
-- Python packages (to install a Python package run "pip install \<package name\>" in the console.): os, numpy, matplotlib, tensorflow, scipy, tcn, xlswriter
+- Python packages: os, numpy, matplotlib, tensorflow, scipy, tcn, xlswriter.
+To install a Python package run "pip install \<package name\>" in the console.

 Installing Anaconda (https://www.anaconda.com/download) is suggested, as it conveniently installs Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science (e.g. Spyder).
 Alternatively, you can separately install Python first (https://www.python.org/downloads/) and then install an IDE (e.g. Spyder: https://www.spyder-ide.org/; Python IDLE: https://www.python.org/, etc...).
 # Before running